WHO Certifies India as Lymphatic Filariasis-Free

 Practice Questions

 Q2.
-What was the primary strategy used by India to eliminate Lymphatic Filariasis?
+What is the primary strategy employed by India for the elimination of Lymphatic Filariasis?

 - Mass Drug Administration (MDA)